 My Card Expired.
 How Do I Get a Renewal?

-I’m From Out of State, How to I Buy Medical Marijuana?
+I’m From Out of State, How do I Buy Medical Marijuana in Nevada?

-It is important to note, that not all dispensaries will honor your out-of-state card.
+It is important to note that not all Nevada dispensaries will honor an out-of-state MMJ card.
 Should you wish to purchase medical marijuana with an out-of-state card, you will be required to complete a state-mandated “Nonresident Cardholder Affidavit Form” (out of state MMJ card form) and show your MMJ card (as well as a driver’s license or state ID) from the same state with which it was issued.

 How much Medical Marijuana Can I purchase in Nevada?